ytechie/ytechie-blog/src/documents/2008/06/agile-patterns-practices-and-the-developer-divide/index.html.md

 layout: post
 title: Agile patterns & practices and the developer divide
 date: 2008-06-20
-tags: ["productivity","software development"]
+tags: ["software-development"]
 ---

-In what little free time I have, I've been slowly working my way through the book &quot;[Agile Principles, Patterns, and Practices in C#](http://www.amazon.com/dp/product/0131857258/?tag=ytechie-20&linkCode=asn&amp;creativeASIN=0131857258)&quot; by Robert C. Martin.
+In what little free time I have, I've been slowly working my way through the book "[Agile Principles, Patterns, and Practices in C#](http://www.amazon.com/dp/product/0131857258/?tag=ytechie-20&linkCode=asn&amp;creativeASIN=0131857258)" by Robert C. Martin.
 This is a GREAT book, and a real eye opener.

 ![image](image2.png)